Deltares/SFINCS/docs/developments.rst

 Development status
 -----

-See here a schematic overview of the SFINCS development status at Q4 2023, at the time of the v2.0.3 Cauberg release.
+See here a schematic overview of the SFINCS development status at 2024 August, at the time of the v2.1.1 DeuxAlpes release.
 Indicated are new functionality for SFINCS itself (core), and model setup/post-processing using HydroMT-SFINCS and Delft Dashboard (Python).

 .. figure:: ./figures/Overview_status_SFINCS.drawio.png
    :width: 600px
    :align: center

-   Overview of SFINCS development status Q4 2023
+   Overview of SFINCS development status 2024.01 Release

 Known issues
 -----